Nebo15/sage/README.md

 # Credits

 Parts of the code and implementation ideas are taken from [`Ecto.Multi`](https://github.com/elixir-ecto/ecto/blob/master/lib/ecto/multi.ex) module originally implemented by @michalmuskala and [`gisla`](https://github.com/mrallen1/gisla) by @mrallen1 which implements Sagas for Erlang.

+Sagas idea have origins from [this whitepaper](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) from 80's.